In care or going into care

 It's really important that you get to have your say at this meeting and that your views are listened to.

-You can fill it in to let people know how you feel about things and sort out what's going to happen in the future.
+You can fill in this booklet to let people know how you feel about things and what's going to happen in the future.